 Make a stop at the hot springs at Hveragerdi and boil your picnic eggs in the volcano heated water.
 It’s as natural as it gets.
 Just bring some warm clothes.
 Iceland has a top temperature of thirteen degrees celsius.
 And it rains a lot.
 But don’t worry, the weather shifts as fast as you remember you forgot the umbrella in the hotel lobby.

 The golden circle is a long route for just one day.
 Skip the Gullfoss waterfall and head to the geysers in the Haukadalur valley.
 These water shooting openings only exist in a few places on earth and is a unique experience.
-All you need is just a little patience to quote a famous singer.
+All you need is just a little patience.

 Cold and frozen after a too long and wet day?
 Head to Fridheimar restaurant and have hot tomato soap inside a large greenhouse.
 End the day with a swim in the 40 degrees natural hot Blue Lagoon.
 The colder the air, the better the experience.